jessicacampbell-astro/TTC_delays_analysis/README.md

 - Investigate why St. George Station on Line 1 has shown no improvement in delays since 2022, in light of being among the worst 5 stations.
 - Validate the delays that occurred outside of operational times.

+## Contact

+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/jessicacampbell-astro/)!